One way travel insurance

 Do you need a return ticket to get travel insurance?

 Most Australian insurers offer Australian residents cover even if you don’t have a return ticket, just so long as you intend to buy a return ticket to come home to Australia before your policy expires.
 If you’re a non-resident going on holiday from Australia to another country, many insures will require you to have a return ticket at time of purchase as a condition.
-If you’re leaving Australia with no intention to return home in the next 12-18 months, because you’re holiday, working overseas or moving for the forseeable future, most standard travel insurance policies won’t cover you, and you’ll need to look into a one-way travel insurance policy (like the ones on this page), or you’ll may wish to consider coverage from your overseas country.
+If you’re leaving Australia with no intention to return home in the next 12-18 months, because you’re holiday, working overseas or moving for the foreseeable future, most standard travel insurance policies won’t cover you, and you’ll need to look into a one-way travel insurance policy (like the ones on this page), or you’ll may wish to consider coverage from your overseas country.
 Find out who covers pregnancy and learn more on the conditions of cover for each travel insurer using our table above.

 Can you get travel insurance with a one-way ticket?